archanamehta/UpdateDataBricksDeltaTablesViaEventGrid/README.md

 ### Create Azure Databricks Secret Scope ###
 Based on the Azure Databricks Workspace Name,  generate the following URL to Create Secret Scope.
 In our case the name of the Databricks Workspace is adb-410949980884417.17.azuredatabricks.net hence the generate URL is : https://adb-410949980884417.17.azuredatabricks.net/?o=5135496090486482#secrets/createScope

 Go to the following URL ie: https://<databricks-instance>#secrets/createScope to create Secret Scope.
-This URL is case sensitive; scope in createScope must be uppercase.Enter the DNS name of the Azure Key Vault Created earlier, the Resource Id is as follows eg: /subscriptions/<Subscription Id>/resourceGroups/<Resource Group Name>/providers/Microsoft.KeyVault/vaults/<Azure Key Vault name >.
+This URL is case sensitive; scope in createScope must be uppercase.
+Enter the DNS name of the Azure Key Vault Created earlier, the Resource Id is as follows eg: /subscriptions/<Subscription Id>/resourceGroups/<Resource Group Name>/providers/Microsoft.KeyVault/vaults/<Azure Key Vault name >.
 In our case this is the Resouurce id : /subscriptions/<Subscription Id> /resourceGroups/DataProcessingRG/providers/Microsoft.KeyVault/vaults/archiekv
 ![HDInsight Kafka Schema Registry](https://github.com/archanamehta/UpdateDataBricksDeltaTablesViaEventGrid/blob/master/Images/CreateADBSecretScope.png)

 ### Create and populate a Databricks Delta table. ###